andydandy74/Journalysis/README.md

 **Journalysis** is a Revit journal, worksharing log and keyboard shortcuts analysis package for the [Dynamo](http://www.dynamobim.com) visual programming environment.

 # Documentation
-This is still a bit of a work in progress.
 Since there is hardly any documentation on Revit journals, it is a slow process.
-I have started writing some documentation in the [wiki](https://github.com/andydandy74/Journalysis/wiki) that may, however, not always be up-to-date.
+I have started writing some documentation in the [wiki](https://github.com/andydandy74/Journalysis/wiki) that may, however, not be entirely complete.

 # Goal
 This package is aimed at automating the analysis of Revit journals and worksharing logs for statistical purposes.
 Some possible use cases: